romkey/e-ink-clock/README.md

 The printed circuit board uses breakout boards and is easy to assemble.
 The current version is at https://oshpark.com/shared_projects/apAIFWjg

-The hardware is still in testing; I cannot make any promises about its suitability for any use or its reliability.

 # Software